open-longevity/texts/en/articles/YTLCR/YTLCR.md

-#####Journal of Gerontology: BIOLOGICAL SCIENCES 2007, Vol. 62A, No. 10, 1082–1087
+** Journal of Gerontology: BIOLOGICAL SCIENCES 2007, Vol. 62A, No. 10, 1082–1087 **

-#####Copyright 2007 by The Gerontological Society of America
+** Copyright 2007 by The Gerontological Society of America **

-##Lifelong Caloric Restriction and Interleukin-6 Secretion From Adipose Tissue: Effects on Physical Performance Decline in Aged Rats
+# Lifelong Caloric Restriction and Interleukin-6 Secretion From Adipose Tissue: Effects on Physical Performance Decline in Aged Rats

-####Tongjian You,1 William E. Sonntag,2 Xiaoyan Leng,3 and Christy S. Carter4
+* Tongjian You,<sup>1</sup> William E. Sonntag,<sup>2</sup> Xiaoyan Leng<sup>3</sup> and Christy S. Carter<sup>4</sup> *

-######1Department of Exercise and Nutrition Sciences, School of Public Health and Health Professions, The State University of New York at Buffalo.
-Departments of 2Physiology and Pharmacology and 3Biostatistical Sciences, Division of Public Health Sciences, Wake Forest University School of Medicine, Winston-Salem, North Carolina.
-4Department of Aging and Geriatric Research and the University of Florida Institute on Aging, University of Florida, and Geriatrics Research, Education and Clinical Center, Malcom Randall VA Medical Center, Gainesville, Florida.
+<sup>1</sup>Department of Exercise and Nutrition Sciences, School of Public Health and Health Professions, The State University of New York at Buffalo.

+Departments of <sup>2</sup>Physiology and Pharmacology and <sup>3</sup>Biostatistical Sciences, Division of Public Health Sciences, Wake Forest University School of Medicine, Winston-Salem, North Carolina.

+<sup>4</sup>Department of Aging and Geriatric Research and the University of Florida Institute on Aging, University of Florida, and Geriatrics Research, Education and Clinical Center, Malcom Randall VA Medical Center, Gainesville, Florida.

-#####We investigated whether caloric restriction (CR) improves physical performance in a rodent model of aging, and whether this effect is accompanied with a decrease in visceral adipose tissue production of proinﬂammatory cytokines.
+**We investigated whether caloric restriction (CR) improves physical performance in a rodent model of aging, and whether this effect is accompanied with a decrease in visceral adipose tissue production of proinﬂammatory cytokines.
 Body composition, standardized physical performance measures, as well as in vitro visceral adipose tissue cytokine secretion and circulating levels of an inﬂammatory marker were cross-sectionally assessed in ad libitum (AL)-fed and lifelong CR Fischer 344 x Brown Norway male rats aged 18, 24, and 29 months.
 Fat to lean mass ratio increased and physical performance declined with age in the AL rats.
 Compared to AL rats, CR rats had lower fat mass, fat to lean ratio, adipose tissue secretion of interleukin-6, and circulating levels of C-reactive protein, and higher physical performance scores.
-Therefore, CR may be an effective intervention for improving functional status into advanced age and is perhaps mediated via a reduction in adipose tissue-generated proinﬂammatory cytokine production.
+Therefore, CR may be an effective intervention for improving functional status into advanced age and is perhaps mediated via a reduction in adipose tissue-generated proinﬂammatory cytokine production.**

-IN humans, age-related changes in body composition, including increased adiposity and a decreased muscle mass (sarcopenia), are associated with declining physical function as measured by standardized physical performance measures (1–4).
+In humans, age-related changes in body composition, including increased adiposity and a decreased muscle mass (sarcopenia), are associated with declining physical function as measured by standardized physical performance measures (1–4).
 These body composition changes may be due in part to an elevated inﬂammatory status; indeed, several epidemiological and observational studies (5–8) have indicated a link between inﬂammation, decline in physical performance, and increase in disability in older persons.
 In fact, it has been proposed that proinﬂammatory cytokines, especially interleukin-6 (IL-6), may cause an acceleration of muscle catabolism, which results in sarcopenia and functional declines (9,10).
 Current evidence supports that the loss of muscle mass in aging is strongly associated with a parallel increase in fat mass (11).
 It is now widely accepted that adipose tissue is an endocrine organ that releases a number of inﬂammatory cytokines (12).
 It has also been reported that visceral adipose tissue isamajor sourceof IL-6 production andthat portalIL-6 concentrations correlate closely with systemic inﬂammation (13).
 Therefore, recent focus, from a geriatric perspective, has been on adipose cytokine production to better understand its contribution to inﬂammatory status.Thus,increased adiposity, especially visceral adiposity (which occurs with age), may represent an important mediator in the pathway leading to the onset of physical disability.

 Interventions that limit the age-related increase in adiposity may affect the decline in physical function, thereby slowing the progression toward overt disability and dependence.
 However, there are relatively few long-term clinical studies documenting this association, nor are the biological mechanisms discernible across the life span in humans due to time, cost, and ethical constraints.
 In contrast, there is welldescribed animal literature regarding the impact of lifelong caloric restriction (CR) on a variety of age-related pathophysiological outcomes.
 CR is the only nongenetic intervention that consistently slows the intrinsic rate of aging in mammals (14,15).
 The classic regimen of CR most often used in experimental animal models is a ~40% reduction in caloric intake (while maintaining all essential nutrients) across the life span compared to that of animals on the ad libitum (AL) diet,.
 During their life span, rodents placed on a CR diet demonstrate (i) decreased adiposity (16); (ii) lower levels of circulating inﬂammatory markers (17); and (iii) increases in locomotor activity(18).Moreover,long-term CR reduces adiposity and circulating inﬂammatory markers in humans (19–21).
 There are currently no data linking the effects of attenuating the age-related increase in adiposity with levels of circulating inﬂammatory factors or inﬂammatory output at the level of the adipose tissue to declining physical performance across the life span.